 Graduate Assistantships are a great way to earn some extra income during graduate school, and gain valuable experience working with staff and students.

-- Graduate Assistantship in Student Development (GA)
+Graduate Assistantships: M.A. in Higher Education and Student Development

 How to Apply

-Graduate Assistant (GA) positions are also available at HoneyRock, Outdoor Center For Leadership Development of Wheaton College, through the M.A. in Outdoor and Adventure Leadership.
+Graduate Assistant (GA) positions are also available at HoneyRock, Center For Leadership Development of Wheaton College, through the M.A. in Outdoor and Adventure Leadership.
 They are designed to sharpen the skills of ministry practitioners, equipping them to be exceptional leaders for the Christian outdoor, adventure, and camp ministry movements, and the church.
-Apply here.